yaroff/ExchangeRateLottery/README.md

 # ExchangeRateLottery

 Example of Exchange Lottery Based contract.
-You can find detailed description, notes and possible further improvements inside the contract (Contract folder).
+You can find detailed description, notes and possible further improvements inside the contract (.sol).